Our committees and working parties meet to discuss a range of community issues and projects.

 Meets

-Monthly - first Wednesday of every month commencing at 9.30 am at Shellharbour Civic Centre.
+First Wednesday of every month commencing at 9.30 am at Shellharbour Civic Centre (except January and July).

-Shellharbour Traffic Committee consists of one voting representative from Council, one voting representative from Transport for NSW, one voting local member representative for each seat, and one voting representative from Traffic Branch of the Police Services.
-This Committee considers all matters pertaining to the provision of traffic management facilities.
+This Committee considers all matters pertaining to the provision of traffic management facilities in the Shellharbour local government area.
 This Committee makes recommendations to Council.
-Should Council disagree with a decision of this Committee, then the matter is referred to Transport for NSW.
+Should Council disagree with a decision of this Committee, then the matter is referred to the Transport for NSW.